 In order to alleviate some of the workload, Disney has starting giving guests a small incentive to opt-out of Housekeeping and leaving the staff to simply clean the room once a guest has checked out.

-Limiting the frequency of housekeeping saves water and power, and it also reduces wear on bedding and towels.
+Disney knows that guests have noticed a decline in the quality of their housekeeping services lately and they have responded in kind.
+Also, limiting the frequency of housekeeping saves water and power, and it also reduces wear on bedding and towels.

 What does opting out of housekeeping mean?

-It means you’ll receive no housekeeping services.
+It means you won’t receive housekeeping services.